University of Rajshahi: Museums

 The university is the site of the two oldest museums in Bangladesh.
 They are - the Varendra Research Museum, which is the oldest museum in Bangladesh, and the Shahid Smriti Sangrahasala, which is the oldest liberation war museum in Bangladesh.

 A few miles from the main campus is the Varendra Research Museum.
 It is one of the richest repertory of Bengal sculptures in the world.
 Established in 1910 by Ramaprasad Chanda, the museum became a part of the university in the 1960s when a financial crisis threatened its existence.
 Under the university, the museum has thrived, adding a folklore gallery to its impressive collection from ancient and medieval Bengal.

 Zuberi Bhaban Guest House

 Juberi Guest House is one of the earliest structures on the campus.
 It is actually a complex of guest houses, a lounge and a café.
-Zuberi House is the home of Rajshahi University Club, and it is the center of the political activities of the teachers and fellows.
+Zuberi House is the home of Rajshahi University Club, and it is the centre of the political activities of the teachers and fellows.
 There are four buildings providing caravansary facilities for the guests of the university.
 It provides gymnasium facilities for the teachers, and it has a well-maintained lone tennis court.